 In 1787, a group of men, mostly Quakers, founded the Committee for Effecting the Abolition of the African Slave Trade.
 This quickly became a powerful political force, and it inspired hundreds of publications arguing against the slave trade.
 One of these, published that same year, was Thoughts and Sentiments on the Evil and Wicked Traffic of the Commerce of the Human Species by Quobna Ottobah Cugoano, a former slave who had been kidnapped from his native Ghana and taken to the plantations in Grenada before being brought to England, where he obtained his freedom.
 Thoughts and Sentiments was a powerful indictment of the Atlantic slave trade, but it was probably not widely read at the time.

-The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, the African (1789): Equiano’s autobiography was published to coincide with the parliamentary debate on the slave-trade.View images from this item (1)
+The Interesting Narrative of the Life of Olaudah Equiano, or, Gustavus Vassa, the African (1789): Equiano’s autobiography was published to coincide with the parliamentary debate on the slave trade.

 The Letters of the Late Ignatius Sancho, An African, ed. by Frances Crew (London: J Nichols, 1782), preface to the first edition.

-Unchained Voices: An Anthology of Black Authors in the English-Speaking World of the 18th Century, ed. by Vincent Carretta, 2nd edition (Lexington, KY: The University Press of Kentucky, 2004).
+Unchained Voices: An Anthology of Black Authors in the English-Speaking World of the 18th Century, ed. by Vincent Carretta, 2nd edn (Lexington, KY: University Press of Kentucky, 2004).

-Peter Fryer, Staying Power: The History of Black People in Britain (1984), new edition with an introduction by Paul Gilroy (London: Pluto Press, 2010).
+Peter Fryer, Staying Power: The History of Black People in Britain (1984), new edn with an introduction by Paul Gilroy (London: Pluto Press, 2010).